AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans: Fine-Tuning Models with

 \paragraph{Dataset format}

-Since our benchmark tasks, described below, target Python, we fine-tune models on code edits that update at least one Python file.
+We fine-tune models on code edits that update at least one file in the target language (Python or JavaScript).
 We process each item as follows.
-We parse the Git patch for each item, to extract the list of updated files, the previous content and and the patched content.
+We parse the Git patch for each item, to extract the list of updated files, the previous content and the patched content.
 Note that a Git patch may not contain an entire file, but instead consist of several ``hunks'' surrounded by context.
 When this occurs, the content that we include has ellipses in between each hunk to indicate that there is unseen and unchanged code in the rest of the file.
 We prepare each training item as a prompt and completion, where the prompt has the natural language description, followed by the old contents, and the completion has the new contents.
 When an item patches several files, we precede each content with the file name.
 Finally, to manage the cost of training, we omit items that exceed 4,096 tokens.
-The final training set consists of 120 million tokens spanning 118,848 training items ($\approx 9\%$ of \thedataset{}).
+The final Python training set consists of 120 million tokens spanning 118,848 training items ($\approx 6\%$ of \thedataset{}); the JavaScript training set consists of 47 million tokens spanning 64000 training items ($\approx 3\%$ of \thedataset{}).

 \paragraph{Model selection, training hyperparameters, and evaluation settings}